 - Recommend appropriate student services.

-The members of WGU’s Course Faculty are subject matter experts who instruct and support students as they engage specific sections of the WGU curriculum.
+WGU’s Course Instructors are subject matter experts who instruct and support students as they engage specific sections of the WGU curriculum.
 Their experience and advanced training is specific to the courses they support.
 They are knowledgeable and can address any issue that might arise related to a course, a learning resource, or an assessment.
-Specifically, Course Faculty members:
+Specifically, Course Instructors:

 - Bring WGU courses of study to life with students via one-to-many or one-to-one forums.